BrownCSCI1230/grading_env/README.md

 Please also note that for all executables at runtime the working directory is `/home/user/work`.
 Put any necessary files in this directory.

+Some commands (like the last one that installs gcc 10) does not work.
+It will require you to run an interactive terminal session and then commit it to an image.
+The TA demos are manually installed in this manner into `/demos`.

 ### Gradescope
 The specifications for creating a custom Docker image for Gradescope can be found [here](https://gradescope-autograders.readthedocs.io/en/latest/manual_docker/).